XiaoTianCan/ASRA/draft-geng-sidrops-aspa-analysis-00.md

 This section describes the deficiencies of ASPA-based AS_PATH verification in detail.

 ## Hard to Detect Bogus Records
 An AS can unilaterally authorize a set of its provider ASes.
 Under the one-direction authorization, an AS may intentionally or unintentionally register bogus records that are hard to be discovered.
-Consider two ASes, i.e., ASx and ASy.
-ASy is an AS that either has no link with ASx or has some relationship with ASy.
-Some examples of bogus ASPA records registered by ASx are listed as follows:

-- ASx and ASy are not adjacent, but ASx puts ASy into its provider-set in the ASPA record.
-The bogus records may be leveraged by attackers to launch path manipulation attacks.

-- ASy is ASx's customer/peer (or other non-provider roles) instead of ASx's provider, but ASx puts ASy into its provider-set in the ASPA record.
-Some route leaks may be undetectable due to the existence of bogus records.

-- ASy is ASx's provider, but ASx DOES NOT put ASy into its provider-set in the ASPA record.
-This type of bogus records may lead to improper discarding of legitimate BGP routes.

-Bogus records bring two risks:

-- An AS unintentionally registers a bogus record that affects the AS_PATH verification accuracy, which is hard to be discovered.

-- An AS maliciously registers bogus records that open a door to potential attacks.
+An AS maliciously registers bogus records that open a door to potential attacks.

 {{fig-bogus}} shows an example of path manipulation attack based on bogus ASPA records.
 AS4 lies in that the nonadjacent AS3 is its provider in the ASPA record.
 The attack cannot be detected even when AS1, AS2, AS3, and AS5 register ASPA records correctly and enable ASPA-based AS_PATH verification locally.
 As a result, AS5 will wrongly consider its traffic to AS1 traverses AS3, while the real forwarding path to AS1 is through AS2 instead of AS3.